Nursing is both an art and a science. So is teaching.

 In addition to the traditional master’s program in nursing education, we also offer a:

 RN to BS to MS program — Designed for associate-prepared registered nurses who want to earn their bachelor’s in nursing and master’s in nursing education.
-Provides a savings of up to 20 credits of coursework.

 Post-Master's Certificate program — Designed for NP, CNS, or CNL graduates who want an additional concentration in education to function more effectively as a clinical or academic faculty; preceptor; or staff or patient educator.
 This 15-credit, five course sequence can be completed in four semesters.